 Responding to the Climate Emergency

-Global warming of 1.5°C and 2°C is expected to be exceeded during the 21st century unless unprecedented reductions in carbon dioxide (CO2) and other greenhouse gas emissions occur in the coming decades.
+Global warming of 1.5°C and 2°C is expected to be exceeded during the 21st century unless unprecedented reductions in carbon dioxide (CO2) and other greenhouse gas emissions occur in the coming decade.
 Such changes in the climate will have a significant impact on our society, the natural environment and how we will live and work.
 Sheffield declared a Climate Emergency in February 2019 and committed to working towards becoming a net-zero carbon city by 2030.

 Part 1 of the Plan highlights the role that the overall spatial approach plays in responding to the Climate Emergency; reducing the need to travel and promoting sustainable modes of travel by maintaining a compact city, reusing sustainably located previously developed land, minimising further sprawl and focussing on delivering higher density development in the Central Sub-Area, in particular.